Master of Library and Information Science, Wayne State University

-Amy James has been the Director of Instruction and Information at the Baylor Libraries since March 2019.
+Amy James serves as the Online Librarian for Education and Information Literacy at the Baylor Libraries.
+She joined the Libraries in March 2019.
 Prior to her arrival at Baylor, she was the Library Director at Spring Arbor University in Spring Arbor, Michigan, where she served for 6 years.

 Memberships, Committees, Publications